Kafr Qud: Jordanian era

 In 1961, the population was 362 persons.

 Post-1967

 Since the Six-Day War in 1967, Kafr Qud has been under Israeli occupation.
 The population Kafar Qud in the 1967 census conducted by Israel was 374, of whom 110 originated from the Israeli territory.

+On 6 August 2024, three Palestinians were killed by Israeli forces during a raid in the village.

 Geography

 Kafr Qud is situated in the northern Sahl Arraba on narrow ravine below the Jabal Shibli mountain to the north.
 It has an average elevation of 330 meters above sea level.
 The Bir al-Balad (also known as "Bir Kafr Qud") spring inside the village serves as the closest source of water.
 It is located south of the road connecting al-Hashimiya with Jenin, and nearby localities include the former to the northwest, Kufeirit to the southwest, al-Manshiyya to the south and Burqin to the east.

 The ancient site in the middle of Kafr Qud is small and surrounded by a gully near the Bir al-Balad spring.
 Most of the modern housing was built east of the site, although ancient building material is highly present in some walls.
 In 1979 the built-up area of the village amounted to roughly 15 dunams.